 Bioactive Chemistry in Durham

-In January 2011 there will be 6 Bioscientist research leaders undertaking research within the main Chemistry building.
 There are now many examples of collaborative and cooperative research across each group involved.
 The 4th year undergraduate MChem and MSci students do research projects based on these interactions.
-We have a module called Bioactive Chemistry in years 3 and 4 of the Chemistry undergratuate program.
+We have a module called Bioactive Chemistry in years 3 and 4 of the Chemistry undergraduate program.
 A named route was engineered in the Natural Sciences programme: Chemistry and Biology.

-Postgraduate students have made important contributions across the two disciplines: up to 20 completed PhD students have benefitted already.
+Postgraduate students have made important contributions across the two disciplines and numerous joint-PhD students in bioactive chemistry have completed to date.

-There are significant numbers of collaborative research grants still held and many more informal interactions that have arisen beacuse of the Centre.
+There are significant numbers of collaborative research grants held and many more informal interactions that have arisen because of the Centre.

-Three Advanced Research Fellowships were established in areas of mass spectrometry, light microscopy/spectroscopy and analytical chemistry, each funded for 5 years.
-These were secured based on the premise of senior research support; this has worked.
-We lobbied for staff in the area and made new lectureship appointments; recept appointments have been aligned to the interface that has been created.
+Three Advanced Research Fellowships were established in areas of mass spectrometry, light microscopy/spectroscopy and analytical chemistry.
+We lobbied for staff in the area and made new lectureship appointments aligned to the interface that has been created.

-Many of the research collaborations established by the Centre continue within the Biophysical Sciences Institute, which was established in June 2007.
+The research collaborations established by the Centre are now fully aligned with the Biophysical Sciences Institute, which was established in June 2007.